 Mindfulness: Diverse Perspectives on its Meanings, Origins and Applications provides a place where wisdom teachings, philosophy, history, science and personal meditation practice meet.
 It was originally published as a special issue of Contemporary Buddhism.

-Mindfulness and the Transformation of Despair: Working with People at Risk of Suicide
+Mindfulness-Based Cognitive Therapy with People at Risk of Suicide

 Grounded in extensive research and clinical experience, this book describes how to adapt mindfulness-based cognitive therapy (MBCT) for participants who struggle with recurrent suicidal thoughts and impulses.
 Relevant to all mindfulness teachers, a comprehensive framework is presented for understanding suicidality and its underlying vulnerabilities.
 The preliminary intake interview and each of the eight group mindfulness sessions of MBCT are discussed in detail, highlighting issues that need to be taken into account with highly vulnerable people.
 Assessment guidelines are provided and strategies for safely teaching core mindfulness practices are illustrated with extensive case examples.
 The book also discusses how to develop the required mindfulness teacher skills and competencies.
 Purchasers get access to a companion website featuring downloadable audio recordings of the guided mindfulness practices, narrated by Zindel V. Segal, J. Mark G. Williams, and John D. Teasdale.
 See also Mindfulness-Based Cognitive Therapy for Depression, Second Edition, by Zindel V. Segal, J. Mark G. Williams, and John D. Teasdale, the authoritative presentation of MBCT.

 Cry of Pain: Understanding suicide and the suicidal mind